Webinar: BDD Pitfalls and How to Avoid Them [Voices of Community]

 When business managers understand the capabilities of the engineering team, and when engineers understand what the business requires from its software, both sides can work together to create applications with real business value.
 That’s where behavior-driven development (BDD) comes in to achieve this business value.

 We’re sure you would have many questions about how BDD can help your teams become more engaged and focused on business outcomes without wasting time in endless meetings or unmaintainable test scripts.
+If you are preparing for an interview you can learn more through BDD interview questions.

 In our very first session of Voices of Community, we had a special guest John Ferguson Smart, Founder at Serenity BDD, teamed up with Manoj Kumar, VP of Developer Relations at LambdaTest, to discuss how to avoid BDD pitfalls and three simple steps to embed effective BDD practices into your teams.